 If you invest all of your money in one industry or company, you’re putting your portfolio at significant risk.
 There’s no guarantee the industry will be stable when you’re ready to retire, and companies disappear even more frequently.
 By diversifying your holdings, you can spread the risk a little.
 Some companies in a particular industry may struggle, but other sectors will make up the difference with greater returns.

 Some employees receive stock compensation from their employer, and they’re often heavily invested in one company or industry.
 If the company goes under, the employees lose their job and their investment accounts.
 Our investment advisors can help you manage your portfolio, protecting you from such one-sided risk exposure.
 Diversification does not guarantee a profit or protect against a loss.

 Lots of people think investing is risky.
 However, not investing your money is actually riskier.
 Did you know that interest rates on savings and treasury bonds don’t even outpace inflation?
-This means when you save money, you actually lose money.
-To be fair, there is a risk of losing money with investments, too, but there are ways to mitigate those risks.
+This means when you save money, you may actually lose money.
+To be fair, there is a risk of losing money with investments, too, but there are ways to help mitigate those risks.

 Our investment managers follow different strategies to mitigate risk.
 We set up your portfolio to match your goals, timelines, and risk tolerance.
 We also use diversification strategies to mitigate risk of loss in any particular industry or sector.
 Finally, working with an investment advisor can also help you mitigate risk, because you can benefit from our experience.